sromo1/sromo1.github.io/profile.md

-AI Engineer at the AI & Data practice of Ernst & Young.
+AI Engineer at the AI & Data practice of EY.

-I'm passionate about AI.
-I want to understand language models and, along the way, understand humans better.
+I aim to deepen my grasp of language models and better understand human cognition.